Dark Higgs Bosons at Colliders: Phenomenology of dark Higgs bosons

 see figures~\ref{subfig:production_feynman:darkphoton} and~\ref{subfig:production_feynman:darkphoton_double} This process is of particular interest if the $A'$ subsequently decays invisibly (e.g. into a pair of DM particles), such that the dark Higgs boson is produced in association with missing energy.
 The same signature may also be obtained from any process that produces DM particles through final-state radiation of a dark Higgs boson, provided that the DM particles obtain (part of) their mass from the dark Higgs field as depicted in Fig.~\ref{subfig:production_feynman:idm}.

-Variations on the idea of dark Higgs Strahlung include the production of dark Higgs bosons in $Z$ boson decays ($Z \to A' + \phi$), which exploits the mass mixing between the dark photon and the $Z$ boson~\cite{Babu:1997st}, and the production of dark Higgs bosons in $\rho$ meson decays~\cite{Darme:2017glc}, which exploits the $\rho_0$--$\gamma$ mixing.
+Variations on the idea of dark Higgs-strahlung include the production of dark Higgs bosons in $Z$ boson decays ($Z \to A' + \phi$), which exploits the mass mixing between the dark photon and the $Z$ boson~\cite{Babu:1997st}, and the production of dark Higgs bosons in $\rho$ meson decays~\cite{Darme:2017glc}, which exploits the $\rho_0$--$\gamma$ mixing.

-Finally, the strong experimental programme searching for rare decays of kaons and $B$ mesons offers a unique opportunity to search for low-mass dark Higgs bosons.
-Indeed, dark Higgs bosons can participate in flavour-changing decays via the penguin diagram shown in figure~\ref{subfig:production_feynman:mesondecay}.
+Finally, the strong experimental program searching for rare decays of kaons and $B$ mesons offers a unique opportunity to search for low-mass dark Higgs bosons.
+Indeed, dark Higgs bosons can participate in flavor-changing decays via the penguin diagram shown in figure~\ref{subfig:production_feynman:mesondecay}.
 The corresponding effective Lagrangian after electroweak symmetry breaking (and for $m_\phi < v$) can be written as~\cite{Batell:2009jf}

 where

 with $m_{b,t}$ being the quark masses and $V_{ij}$ denoting the CKM matrix elements.\footnote{Ref.~\cite{Kachanovich:2020yhi} identified a second contribution to $h_{bs}$ arising from the dark Higgs boson coupling to the longitudinal (i.e.\ Goldstone) mode of the $W$ boson in the loop.
 This contribution however turns out to be numerically sub-dominant.} Given this effective coupling, a simple estimate of the inclusive decay rate $B \to X_s \phi$ can be obtained via~\cite{Winkler:2018qyg}\footnote{Early studies of the production of SM-like Higgs bosons in rare $B$ meson decays provide a similar expression with $m_B$ replaced by the quark mass $m_b$~\cite{Willey:1982mc,Chivukula:1988gp}.
 Although this expression predicts the wrong kinematic limit for dark Higgs boson production, it is still widely used in the community.}